Tomer (Israeli settlement)

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 According to ARIJ, Israel confiscated 1,049 dunams of land from the Palestinian village of Fasayil in order to construct Tomer.

 The village was established in 1976, and was named after the trees common in the area.
 In March 1978 it moved to its present location near Highway 90.

+Geert Wilders, the leader of the Dutch Party for Freedom, worked here as a Kibbutz volunteer in 1981.